codex-academy/codeX_Feb2015Intro/lets_code.md

 ## T2 Colour the squares

-> This task requires HTML, CSS & Javascript
+> This task requires HTML, CSS & JavaScript

 **This task will require you to:**
-* add some button click event handlers using Javascript
+* add some button click event handlers using JavaScript
 * manipulate the CSS styling using the browser DOM

 **The DOM**